 For a broad selection of smooth cartridge papers at different weights and affordable prices check out Atlantis Art, Photographic printing paper if using the printer.
 NB I will have at the studio a selection of papers for testing.

 If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.

-Tuition, accommodation from Sunday through to Thursday (course finishes at lunchtime on the Friday) and all meals.
-Some materials but you are also requested to bring the materials as listed in the description page.
+- Some materials are included but you are also requested to bring the materials as listed in the description page.